ifrah-ashraf/todo-app/README.md

 ### This is a basic todo web-app where you can
--Add a todo
+- Add a todo
--Edit the existing todo*
+- Edit the existing todo*
--delete the todo
+- delete the todo

 If you want to run locally just **copy the code** and change the directory in the terminal to **todo-app** after that just run `npm run dev` and click on the URL (using `ctrl+click`).